 Applied Blue Biotechnology Master II students will receive academic and practical knowledge, in addition to soft and technical skills, to become efficient in for example the production, extraction, characterisation and evaluation of marine molecules with biological activities.
 The Master will also focus on developing communication, language and management skills to help the graduates with their careers as scientists.

-The proposal includes innovative education and training : work-linked training will take place for at least six weeks and will combine practical approaches (working skills learning) on qualified material with the latest scientific knowledge.
+The project includes innovative education and training : work-linked training will take place for at least six weeks and will combine practical approaches (working skills learning) on qualified material with the latest scientific knowledge.
 Each student will be associated to a project led by a blue biotechnology industrial partner, which will hos the apprentice or intern.
 Workers wanting to increase their knowledge or people seeking employment will also benefit from this training.

 Skills assessments will be done through a specially-designed skill acquisition logbook.
 A winter study school will be organised including conferences and courses on Blue Biotechnology.
 A campaign on career opportunities in the Blue Biotechnology field and the importance of ocean resources will be organised for secondary school to higher education students.